 1. NAME

-The name of the association shall be THE AUSTRALASIAN SOCIETY FOR COMPUTERS IN LEARNING IN TERTIARY EDUCATION INCORPORATED (referred to as “ascilite”).
+The name of the association shall be THE AUSTRALASIAN SOCIETY FOR COMPUTERS IN LEARNING IN TERTIARY EDUCATION INCORPORATED (referred to as “ASCILITE”).

 2. DEFINITIONS

-“Association” means the Australasian Society For Computers In Learning In Tertiary Education Incorporated.
+“Association” means The Australasian Society For Computers In Learning In Tertiary Education Incorporated.

 “Book” includes any register or other record of information and any accounts or accounting records, however compiled, recorded or stored, and also includes any document;